monicaclare-hub/embedded-c/README.md

-\# Embedded C State Machine Project
+\## State Machine Project

-\## Overview

-This project demonstrates a simple embedded-style state machine

-implemented in C using modular design principles.
+This project demonstrates a simple embedded state machine implemented in C using modular design principles.

-The goal is to showcase clean structure, state-based logic,

-and separation between interface and implementation.
+The goal is to showcase clean structure, state-based logic, and separation between interface and implementation.

 \## Architecture